Updated 06 April 2021

-Wearing a face covering supplements, but does not replace, social distancing.
+Wearing a face covering does not take the place of social distancing.
 All faculty, staff, students, and visitors should continue to maintain at least six feet (two meters) separation, as possible.

-Face coverings are not personal protective equipment.
-The CDC recommends their use to decrease the spread of droplets containing the virus that may be generated when the wearer coughs, sneezes or talks.
+The CDC recommends the use of face coverings to decrease the spread of droplets containing the virus that may be generated when the wearer coughs, sneezes or talks.

 Wearing a face covering does not replace the need for social distancing or other measures to prevent the spread of the virus that causes COVID-19.
 In addition to wearing cloth face coverings, remember to: